HW-VMCL/hw-vmcl.github.io/_pages/about.md

 - Our method can model unified spatial-spectral correlation, local and non-local correlation, and low-rank and full-rank correlation, thus modeling exhaustive correlation within hyperspectral images.
+- **Note**: Due to restrictions imposed by our partner company, the code presented in this paper cannot be open-sourced right now.
 </div>
 </div>